wuyichen24/system-design-knowledge/concepts/network/TCP_UDP.md

 - *Bitstream-oriented*
    - With TCP, application layer data is segmented.
 The transport layer still ignores message boundaries.

+### Use cases
+- Applications where data integrity and reliability are crucial.
+(Reliability > Speed)
+   - Web browsing
+   - Email
+   - File transfers

 ### Connection
 - **Establish (The 3-way handshake)**
    - Step 1